gh-unit/gh-unit/README.md

 	- Drag `GHUnit.framework` into the the build phase
 	- Make sure the copy phase appears before any `Run Script` phases
 - Copy [GHUnitTestMain.m](http://github.com/gabriel/gh-unit/tree/master/Classes-MacOSX/GHUnitTestMain.m) into your project and include in the Test target.

+- If your main target is a library:
+	- In the `Target 'Tests' Info` window, `General` tab:
+		- Add a linked library, and select your main target; This is so you can link your test target against your main target, and then you don't have to manually include source files in both targets.
+- If your main target is an application, you will need to include these source files to the `Test` project manually.

 - Now create a test (either by subclassing `SenTestCase` or `GHTestCase`), adding it to your test target.
 (See example test case below.)
 - (Optional) Install Makefile (see instructions below)